OpenExcept/SelfHeal/README.md

 # SelfHeal - Make all code self-healing

-SelfHeal helps your code achieve self healing, by automatically captures debug states when exceptions occur, sends Slack alerts, and provide LLM analysis of how to fix the root cause.
-See [examples](examples/README.md) for detailed usage scenarios.

 ## Demo

-The demo below demos 3 key features:
+Demo shows how SelfHeal can help your code achieve self healing by:
 1. Slack alert with a link to the debug state
 2. Web viewer to browse and analyze debug states
 3. LLM analysis of the root cause and fix suggestions